Azure-Samples/key-vault-dotnet-managed-storage/README.md

     - an Azure Active Directory application, created in the tenant associated with the subscription, and with access to KeyVault; please see [Accessing Key Vault from a native application](https://blogs.technet.microsoft.com/kv/2016/09/17/accessing-key-vault-from-a-native-application) for details.
     - the credentials of the AAD application, in the form of a client secret
     - an Azure Storage account, which you have access to (for data and management)
+    - a user account, with List and Manage permissions to the storage account

 ### Installation